privacybydesign/irmamobile/README.md

 The generated `./fastlane/build/ios_tests.zip` can be uploaded to Google Firebase.

+## Fastlane
+For build automation we use Fastlane scripting.
+These scripts are used by our CI tooling (i.e. the GitHub Actions workflows in .github/workflows).
+Documentation about the Fastlane scripting can be found [here](/fastlane/README.md).

 ## Troubleshooting

 * Have you checked out the two submodules of this repository?
 If `find ./irma_configuration` is empty, this is the case.